-Our 3-day introductory training course, Building Effective Partnerships for Development, run in collaboration with Business Fights Poverty, helps develop skills, understanding and knowledge for effective cross-sector partnering, optionally leading to a Certificate in Partnering Practice.
+Our 3-day training course, Building Effective Partnerships for Development, run in collaboration with Business Fights Poverty, develops the essential skills, understanding and knowledge, and provides a complete set of tools, for effective cross-sector partnering.
+Optionally, it can lead to a Certificate in Partnering Practice.

 |Please register through Eventbrite|